valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 An interesting thing to mention here: your first prompt and the response to it by the AI are relatively unimportant as they are generated in *GPT-2*.
 Detailed WI is more important as the AI starts outputting quality content.
 With AID you should focus building on success or an interesting response to your input.
 Also if you are experimenting with new WI formats, keywords and categories, you might want to do the experimentation after 2 regular outputs from AID.
 Just make sure the writing is consistently high quality (with good use of alter) and the following output should reward you for it.
 This is especially true when you're testing new WI which you should do in a testing scenario before adding it to the main scenarios you play.
 Many times in Discord we've found when users had problems, they had past inputs in history or typos in the WI that were confusing the AI.
 Note: we are not telling users to doctor their testing data, we're telling them to test thoroughly and make sure they aren't confusing the AI with flawed history.

-## Tokenization: understanding limitations and special characters
+## Tokenization - understanding limitations and special characters
 The character limitations mentioned in the previous section are ones imposed by the devs of AID.
 They are quite sensible, plenty for generating good stories, not bankrupting Latitude and not horribly far off from the true limitations of GPT-3 that both models now run on.
 For a machine learning transformer to read an input it must first be tokenized into a form the model understands.
 GPT-3 has a hard limit of 2048 tokens.
 It won't read more at once.
 Devs have access to 2048 tokens, the users are given 1024 per input.
 But as you've noticed, you have more words to work with that the AI clearly understands.
 Tokens are just the way data is encoded into the machine learning model; during training, common words became recognized and encoded into an efficient form, sometimes even a large word gets recognized as 1 token.
 From kim's research, depending on how a world info is defined, the counts average to 2-4 characters per token meaning you get to use at least double the characters of the tokens you really have hence why a commonly mentioned character limit is 2048.

 A few things have been learned from experience; common words and phrases like `hello` or `25y` get treated as a single token.
 White spaces are special because they often get rolled into words as is grammatically correct.
 An uncommon word like ` Enterprise` takes 1 token with the white space while `Enterprise` takes 2 tokens.
 Unicode emoji like `😃` and some special symbols are expensive, they cost 2 tokens per character.
 As we will discuss characters like `<>` `[]` are useful for WI, but tend to have a cost ratio of 1 token.
 There are also rare characters that the AI hates like `ù`.
 Experiments have shown that longer strings of symbols like `}}}` get rolled into 1 token.